On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-\begin{proof} If the writer $w$ is correct, it is clear from the code of the write procedures $\Wu()$ and $\wu()$ that $w$ completes every $\Wu()$ invocation with a response.
+\begin{proof} We must show that if the writer is correct or no reader is {\ml}, then every correct process completes each operation that it invokes in a finite number of steps.
+If the writer $w$ is correct, it is clear from the code of the write procedures $\Wu()$ and $\wu()$ that $w$ completes every $\Wu()$ invocation with a response.
 If the reader $p$ is correct, it is also clear from the code of the procedures $\Ru()$ and $\ru_p()$ that $p$ completes every $\Ru()$ invocation with a response.
 Let $q$ be a correct process in $Q$.
 It remains to show that if the writer is correct or no reader is {\ml} then $q$ completes every $\Ru()$ invocation with a response.
 Consider any execution of $\Ru()$ by $q$.
-Note that in line~\ref{callru} of $\Ru()$ process $q$ invokes $\ru_q()$, and if $\ru_q()$ returns a response then $\Ru()$ also returns a response.
+Note that in line~\ref{callru} of $\Ru()$ process $q$ calls $\ru_q()$, and if $\ru_q()$ returns a response then $\Ru()$ also returns a response.
 We now show that $\ru_q()$ returns a response.
 To do so we first show the following.

 \begin{claim} If the writer $w$ is correct, then $q$ does not loop forever in \textsc{Thread 1} (lines~\ref{rp}-\ref{qPrt5}). \end{claim}

 \begin{proof} Suppose, for contradiction, that the writer $w$ is correct but $q$ loops forever in \mbox{lines~\ref{rp}-\ref{qPrt5}.} Thus, $q$ reads $R_{wQ}=(\ready,\lw,\langle k,u \rangle)$ for some $\lw$ and some $\langle k,u \rangle$ in line~\ref{qPre}.
 Since $w$ is correct: (1) $w$ previously wrote $(\ready,\lw,\langle k,u \rangle)$ into $R_{wQ}$, and (2) $w$ eventually writes $(\done, \langle k,u \rangle)$ into $R_{wQ}$.
 Furthermore, by Observation~\ref{monowpw}, if $w$ writes into $R_{wQ}$ after writing $(\done, \langle k,u \rangle)$ into $R_{wQ}$, then it writes $(\ready,-,\langle k',- \rangle)$ or $(\done, \langle k',- \rangle)$ into $R_{wQ}$ with $k'>k$.
 Since $q$ spins forever in the loop of lines~\ref{rp}-\ref{qPrt5}, $q$ reads $R_{wQ}$ infinitely many times.
 From the above, it is clear that eventually $q$ reads $R_{wQ}=(\done, \langle k',- \rangle)$ for some $k' \ge k$ in lines~\ref{qCommitp} or $R_{wQ}=(\ready,-,\langle k',- \rangle)$ for some $k'>k$ in lines~\ref{qPrep}, and then $q$ exits the loop by returning a tuple in lines~\ref{qPrt4} or~\ref{qPrt5} --- a contradiction. \end{proof}